websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/using-widget-pages/configuring-widgets/configuring-templates.md

 1. There is only one field to fill out.
 Enter a name for your template and click *Save*.
 You should now see your configuration in the list.
 If you ever need to revert the app to these archived settings, you can click *Actions* (![Actions](../../../../images/icon-actions.png)) &rarr; *Apply* next to the configuration template you want to apply.

 Unless otherwise noted, all widgets in Liferay DXP support this feature.
 This is particularly useful for widgets that have a lot of configuration options, such as the Message Boards application.

-## Summary

-You've now explored the configuration options available for Liferay widgets.
-You learned how to [customize your widgets](./look-and-feel-configuration.md), [export/import data](./exporting-importing-widget-data.md), [communicate between widgets](./communication-between-widgets.md), [take advantage of different scopes](./setting-widget-scopes.md), and [save configuration settings](./configuring-templates.md).
-You also examined the different [uses of social applications](./sharing-widgets-with-other-sites.md) like Facebook and Netvibes for your Liferay widgets.
-In all, Liferay DXP gives you an abundance of options to leverage the full capability of your widgets.